Each year the Lehigh Valley Chapter offers several educational courses. Past courses have included:

 Metals and alloys are used in the greatest variety of applications of all engineering materials.
 As such, it is important, if not essential, for those involved in manufacturing, testing, engineering and construction to have an understanding of what metals are, how they behave, and why they are different than ceramics, glass, and plastics.
 It is also important to understand how metals can be made stronger or more corrosion resistant, how they can be processed into shapes by casting, forging, forming, machining, or welding, and how such processes can alter the properties of the metal or alloy in either favorable or unfavorable ways.
 This course provides this knowledge to those who, while not specialists in metals (i.e., metallurgists), would benefit from such an understanding.

-- Sales, Marketing, Commercial, Financial, Engineering, and other individuals without a materials background who want to better understand the role of materials science in the performance of their job responsibilities and career paths
+- Sales, Marketing, Commercial, Financial, Engineering, Operations Planning, IT, and other individuals without a materials background who want to better understand the role of materials science in the performance of their job responsibilities and career paths

 Learning Objectives: Upon completion of this course, you will be able to: